-There are more than 70 million CT scans performed in the United States every year.
+There are over 70 million CT scans performed in the United States every year.
 The FDA is investigating problems with overexposure to radiation by CT scans.
-This is an ongoing problem everywhere, but is complicated by significant overexposure of special types of CT scans (called perfusion CTs) at two hospitals.
+This is an ongoing problem everywhere but is complicated by significant overexposure of special types of CT scans (called perfusion CTs) at two hospitals.

 Sample Perfusion CT

 Many physicians have been concerned about the protocols for delivering x-rays and CT scans for years.
-A recent study by Dr. Rebecca Smith Bindman, published in the Archives of Internal Medicine, reports that there are significant variations in radiation doseage across all types of CT scans.
+A recent study by Dr. Rebecca Smith Bindman, published in the Archives of Internal Medicine, reports that there are significant variations in radiation dosage across many CT scans.
 Some machines provide 13 times more radiation than others doing the same job.
-The study reports that one in every 250 patients who have CT scans of the abdomen or pelvis will likely get cancer from the scan.
+The study reports that one in every 250 patients who have CT scans of the abdomen or pelvis will probably get cancer from the scan.
 Obviously, patients who receive higher doses are at a higher risk.
 An editorial in the same journal, by Rita Redberg, M.D., is here.
 Another study, by Amy Berrington de Gonzalez, et al., is here.

 The National Cancer Institute estimates that 29,000 cases of cancer and 15,000 deaths can be linked to overexposure of radiation from CT scans every year.

-Effects of radiation exposure include: reddening of the skin, loss of hair, flaky skin, cataracts, fatigue, dizziness, nausea, inability to eat, and tissue destruction, in addition to cancer.
+Effects of radiation exposure include reddening of the skin, loss of hair, flaky skin, cataracts, fatigue, dizziness, nausea, inability to eat, and tissue destruction, besides cancer.

 Some safety questions to ask your doctor and radiologist before you go in for scans include: